 A native Washingtonian, Garrett attended St. Albans School and St. Marks School in Massachusetts, before receiving his BA from the University of Pennsylvania.
 Later, he earned an MA in Medieval Studies at the University of Toronto (14th century literature) and then a PhD in Biology from the University of Maryland (bird migration) – a group of fascinating but highly impractical areas of study.
 He has recently finished a book on US History designed to be a study guide for the AP History Exam.

-Chrissy Page is our reading and writing specialist.
+Chrissy Casey is our reading and writing specialist.
 She works with kids from elementary school level through high school.
 She tutors in the middle school private exams SSAT, ISEE and HSPT.
 Chrissy comes to us with 15 years of classroom teaching experience.
 She holds a BS in Sociology from Chestnut Hill College and an MS degree in Secondary Education from St. Joseph’s University.
 She also has a master’s degree in Theological Studies from Washington Theological Union.

 When she’s not cultivating a love of learning with her students, you can find Chrissy out on a hike, in a yoga class or immersed in her own educational endeavors, which recently range from navigating the New York City Subway to discovering the benefits of mindfulness meditation.